These homemade meatballs with Italian sausage and ground beef are easy to make and full of rich flavor.

 - In a food processor pulse the ½ cup parmesan cheese, ½ cup fresh parsley, 1 large onion , and 3 cloves of garlic until finely chopped.

-- Add the breadcrumb/milk mixture, onion mixture, 1 pound of ground beef, 1 pound of ground Italian sausage, 2 large eggs, 1 teaspoon kosher salt, 1 teaspoon black pepper, 1 teaspoon Worcestershire sauce, ½ teaspoon dried basil, and ½ teaspoon dried oregano to a large bowl.
+- Add the breadcrumb/milk mixture, onion mixture, 1 pound of ground beef, 1 pound of ground mild Italian sausage, 2 large eggs, 1 teaspoon kosher salt, 1 teaspoon black pepper, 1 teaspoon Worcestershire sauce, ½ teaspoon dried basil, and ½ teaspoon dried oregano to a large bowl.
+Mix with your hands until just combined.

-- Shape the mixture into golf ball-sized meatballs using approximately 2 tablespoons of the mixture for each meatball.
+- Shape the mixture into one-inch meatballs using approximately 2 tablespoons of the mixture for each meatball.
+When shaping the meatballs keep them loose.
+Rolling and squeezing them into tight balls will create tough overworked meatballs.
+Place the meatballs on a foil-lined baking sheet.

 Linda says